SachinPendse/bds_starter_project/README.md

 Well we don't know any of these probabilities.
 But, we can estimate them from data.
 The way we do this is to figure out the number of times something appears and divide it by the total size of the dataset.
 So if you want to know the probability of a cuisine being Greek, we count the number of Greek recipes and divide by the total number of recipes in the dataset.

 At this point, you should take a look at the stencil code and try to figure things out.
 Feel free to email either of us (Sachin Pendse or Roshan Rao) with any questions.
 This document may also be expanded in the future if we get time to do it.

+##### Finishing the Project

+There are no official deadlines for this project, but we might have presentations at the Datafest (April 23), so if you have something done before then, that would be great!
+Also, the benchmarks produced by our example code can definitely be beaten - so if you do finish early, you can start thinking about ways you can make the model better.
+If you do manage to beat the example code’s performance, let us know!
+We can add your code to this repository so other people can learn from your work.